theo-armour/agenda/3-0-entities/sensay/1-digital-immorality.md

 ## Closing

-* now that I know you how can I help?
+* Now that I know you how can I help?
 * What vision do I have for your replica?
-* Am I anything more tha n your drinking buddy?
+* Am I anything more than your drinking buddy?

 ## Call to action